-Tissue engineering is an emerging field of biomedical science that aims to improve or replace diseased tissues using biological, engineering and materials methods.
+Tissue engineering is an emerging field of biomedical science that aims to repair or replace diseased tissues using engineered biological and synthetic materials.

-The researchers from the Bio-Nanomaterials Chemistry and Engineering (BnCE) Laboratory at the University of Ottawa Heart Institute (UOHI) have their "eyes" on a critical part of the human body--cornea.
-The cornea, a transparent cover for the iris, pupil, and anterior chamber, is at the very front of an eye.
+The researchers from the Bio-Nanomaterials Chemistry and Engineering (BnCE) Laboratory at the University of Ottawa Heart Institute (UOHI) have their "eyes" on a critical part of the human body—the cornea.
+The transparent cover for the iris, pupil, and anterior chamber is at the very front of an eye.
 Common corneal disorders include corneal abrasion, dystrophy, ulcer and keratitis (inflammation of the cornea), some of which would require corneal transplantation.

 In collaboration with Dr. May Griffith, a biomaterial scientist at l’Université de Montréal (University of Montreal), the BnCE team is tackling two aspects of repairing human corneal tissues: one is to generate pro-regeneration biosynthetic corneal implants with anti-microbial and anti-inflammatory properties; the other is to develop a bio-alternative to human corneal tissue for versatile transplantation.
 Both are critical for restoring eyesight for patients who require transplantation of human donor tissues.

 Corneal blindness is the third most common cause of blindness worldwide, but there is only one cornea available for every 70 patients who are in need of transplantation.
 In developed countries such as Canada, patients may be on the waitlist for as long as 18 to 24 months before they can be scheduled for repairing or replacement surgery.
 The donor-to-patient ratio is even smaller in the developing world.